symfony/symfony-docs/book/templating.rst

 * **AcmeBlogBundle:Blog:index.css.twig** - CSS format, Twig engine

-By default, any Symfony2 template can be written in either Twig or PHP, and the last part of the extension (e.g. ``.twig`` or ``.php``) specifies which of these two *engines* should be used.
+By default, any Symfony template can be written in either Twig or PHP, and the last part of the extension (e.g. ``.twig`` or ``.php``) specifies which of these two *engines* should be used.
 The first part of the extension, (e.g. ``.html``, ``.css``, etc) is the final format that the template will generate.
-Unlike the engine, which determines how Symfony2 parses the template, this is simply an organizational tactic used in case the same resource needs to be rendered as HTML (``index.html.twig``), XML (``index.xml.twig``), or any other format.
+Unlike the engine, which determines how Symfony parses the template, this is simply an organizational tactic used in case the same resource needs to be rendered as HTML (``index.html.twig``), XML (``index.xml.twig``), or any other format.
 For more information, read the :ref:`template-formats`